 When people have a terminal disease that causes death, either they state their wishes before their final breath or a family member makes the request that all money that would otherwise be spent on flowers should go to an association or foundation that is closely related.
 Money is often spent on research or providing care for others who suffer from the same illness.

 You may choose to honor the family's wishes by sending money and a note to the association and sending a card to the survivors.
-If you choose to also send flowers, that is fine, but it isn't necessary.
+If you choose to also send flowers as well, that is fine, but it isn't necessary.
 Just make sure that your contribution is at least as much as you would pay for flowers.
 More is always appreciated.
 Remember that most charitable contributions are tax deductible.

 - The name of the deceased